Webinar

 Physical Causes

-If you’re experiencing persistent difficulty with sexual desire, arousal, orgasm, or pain, it may indicate sexual dysfunction.
-It’s important to discuss your concerns with a doctor for proper evaluation and treatment.
+If you consistently experience issues with sexual desire, arousal, orgasm, or pain, consult a doctor for evaluation and support.

 What Can I Do?